Fulham Nannies Terms & Conditions of business

 3.2 The Client shall provide full details to the Agency of its exact requirements relating to the proposed employment by providing full details of the work for which the Candidate is required and in particular by notifying the Agency of any special skills required for such work when placing its request.

-3.3 The Client undertakes to notify the Agency immediately upon any offer of employment to a Candidate that has been accepted and to provide details of the Remuneration to the Agency.
+3.3 The Client undertakes to notify the Agency immediately upon any offer of employment to a Candidate that has been accepted and to provide details of the Commencement Date, duration, or likely duration, and Gross Annual Remuneration to the Agency.

-3.4 It is the obligation of the Client to immediately inform the Agency if a Candidate introduced by the Agency has already been introduced by a third party.
-If the Client fails to inform the Agency, then it will be presumed that this Introduction has been effected by the Agency and the relevant fee will become payable.
+3.4 It is the obligation of the Client to immediately inform the Agency if a Candidate introduced by the Agency has:

 3.5 The Client is solely responsible for ensuring compliance with all employment, fiscal, and other relevant legislation and regulations and all taxation obligations including, without limitation, National Insurance contributions relating to the Engagement and any and all payments made to a Candidate and in any other way relating to the Engagement.